vercel/next.js/docs/advanced-features/module-path-aliases.md

 description: Configure module path aliases that allow you to remap certain import paths.
 ---

-## Module path aliases and baseUrl
+## Absolute Imports and Module path aliases

 Next.js automatically supports the `tsconfig.json` and `jsconfig.json` `"paths"` and `"baseUrl"` options.